JuliaManifolds/Manopt.jl/docs/src/solvers/gradient_descent.md

 Nesterov
 ```

-which internally use
+which internally use the [`ManifoldDefaultsFactory`](@ref) and

 ```@docs
-DirectionUpdateRuleFactory
+Manopt.AverageGradientRule
+Manopt.ConjugateDescentCoefficientRule
 Manopt.MomentumGradientRule
-Manopt.AverageGradientRule
 Manopt.NesterovRule
 ```